History of the College of William & Mary: Pre-charter

 In November 1618, the Virginia Company of London gave orders for university grounds to be laid at Henrico, 12 miles from the current city of Richmond, to include an Indian School branch, and endowed it with 10,000 acres of land.
 A school of higher education for both Native American young men and the sons of the colonists was one of the earliest goals of the leaders of the Virginia Colony.
 In May 1619, the treasurer of the Virginia Company, Sir Edwin Sandys, reported that funds had been collected toward the proposed college.
 The Virginia General Assembly, established July 30, 1619, proceeded on July 31, 1619, to petition the Virginia Company for workmen from England to build the college.
 In May 1620, the Virginia Company appointed George Thorpe (Virginia colonist) to be first deputy in charge of the college lands.
 Within the first decade, a promising start of a "university" was initiated as part of the progressive colonial outpost of Henricus under the leadership of Sir Thomas Dale.
-In March 1622, Thorpe was killed and Henrico destroyed, postponing the college, in an Indian uprising of the Indian Massacre of 1622.
+In March 1622, Thorpe was killed and Henrico destroyed, postponing the college, in an Indian uprising of the Indian massacre of 1622.
 In 1624, the college plans were abandoned when the charter of the Virginia Company was revoked and Jamestown became a royal colony.
 It would be almost 70 more years before their efforts to establish a school of higher education would be successful.
 In 1661 the college and free school land purchase was authorized by an act passed by the General Assembly but no progress was made.
 By July 1690 the college was proposed again and subscriptions in Virginia were authorized by Lieutenant Governor Francis Nicholson with a financial support appeal to Virginia traders who were merchants in England.
 In May 1691 the General Assembly issued instructions for the founding of the college to Reverend James Blair, the representative of the Bishop of London, sending him to England to present the request to the King and Queen to grant a charter for the college.

 Founding

-In 1691, with instruction from the House of Burgesses, Reverend Dr. James Blair, arrived in England to secure the charter to re-establish a school of higher education.
+In 1691, under instruction from the House of Burgesses, Scottish clergyman James Blair arrived in England to secure the charter to re-establish a school of higher education.
 Some scholars believe Blair utilized some of the original plans from the elaborate but ill-fated earlier attempt at Henricus.
 Reverend Blair, as the representative for the Bishop of London in the colony, journeyed to London.
 Control of the Native Americans of the Powhatan Confederacy was no longer a priority in the Colony, as they had been largely decimated and reduced to reservations after the last major conflict in 1644.
 However, establishing the Jamestown College and assimilating Native Americans in general was retained as a vital part of the school's mission, as possible moral and political incentives to help successfully gain approval in London.
 Henry Compton, the current bishop of London, John Tillotson (Archbishop of Canterbury), and others supported Blair's assignment from the Virginia Colony to secure the charter for the college.